nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 ### 4.3 Configuring the primary instance for replication

 Edit `postgresql.conf` and set the following options:
->On RHEL, PostgreSQL config files are located in the `PGDATA` directory `/var/lib/pgql/serverconf`.
+>On RHEL, PostgreSQL < 12 config files are located in the `PGDATA` directory `/var/lib/pgql/serverconf`.
+>On RHEL, PostgreSQL 12 config files are located in the `PGDATA` directory `/var/lib/pgql/12/serverconf`.
 >Ubuntu keeps the config in `/etc/postgresql/<version>/<cluster name>`, e.g. `/etc/postgresql/10/serverconf`)

 ```properties